Notourious

 Magruder, in his role with CRP, became involved with the Watergate matters

-from an early stage, in many aspects of the planning, execution, and cover-up.
+from an early stage, in many aspects of the planning, execution,

 During April 1973, Magruder began cooperating with federal prosecutors.